Setup SpecFlow Projects

 The SpecFlow tests are usually placed into one or more separate project in your solution: these are referred to as "SpecFlow projects".

-The quick introduction guide on our website provides a basic introduction to SpecFlow, including installing SpecFlow and setting up your first project.
+The Getting Started guide provides a basic introduction to SpecFlow, including installing SpecFlow and setting up your first project.
 This page covers the available options in greater depth.

 Step-by-Step Guide to Setting Up SpecFlow Projects Using NuGet

 This following outlines the recommended setup options.
 For alternatives, see the Advanced Project Setup page.

 1. Create a project

 Since SpecFlow supports various unit testing frameworks that can be used to execute the SpecFlow tests, SpecFlow projects must be either Test Projects (in case of MsTest) or simple Class Libraries.
 As with unit tests, it makes sense to adopt a consistent naming convention for these projects (usual project name postfixes are Specs or AcceptanceTests).

 2. Add a reference for the SpecFlow runtime